ebukaracer/UnityMaterialSymbols/README.md

 This forked version introduces significant [updates](https://github.com/ebukaracer/UnityMaterialSymbols/blob/main/NOTICE.md#changes-made-in-the-feature-branch) organized into this: [branch](https://github.com/ebukaracer/UnityMaterialSymbols/tree/feature)

 ## Installation
+_Inside the Unity Editor using the Package Manager:_

-- Hit `(+)` and select `Add package from Git URL(Unity 2019.4+)`
+- Click the **(+)** button in the Package Manager and select **"Add package from Git URL"** (requires Unity 2019.4 or later).
-- Paste the `git URL`: https://github.com/ebukaracer/UnityMaterialSymbols.git#feature
+-  Paste the Git URL of this package into the input box: https://github.com/ebukaracer/UnityMaterialSymbols.git#feature
-- Hit `Add`
+-  Click **Add** to install the package.
--  If you're using assembly definition in your project, ensure to add this package's reference: `Racer.MaterialSymbols`, under **Assembly Definition References**
+-  If your project uses **Assembly Definitions**, make sure to add a reference to this package under **Assembly Definition References**.
+    - For more help, see [this guide](https://ebukaracer.github.io/ebukaracer/md/SETUPGUIDE.html).

 ## Quick Usage

-Simply add the `MaterialSymbol` component to your UI GameObject and you are good to go.
+- Simply add the `MaterialSymbol` component to your UI GameObject and you are good to go.

-Alternatively, a new object can be added to the scene by right-clicking on the hierarchy window and selecting `UI > Google > New Material Symbol`.
+- Alternatively, a new object can be added to the scene by right-clicking on the hierarchy window and selecting `UI > Google > New Material Symbol`.

-The inspector provides a window to easily select between the available symbols or icons.
+- The inspector provides a window to easily select between the available symbols or icons.

 ---